 Tips:

-• Use free stock images from Unsplash or Pexels
+• Use free stock image sites like Unsplash or Pexels to find professional photos.

-• Compress images to keep your site fast (TinyPNG works well)
+• Compress images before uploading using tools like TinyPNG to keep your site loading fast.

 7. Keep Blog Posts Easy to Read